paatyiaczinski/portfolio-dados/marketing/docs/insights.md

+# 💡 Executive Summary of Marketing Insights

+This integrated analysis of customer behavior, campaign performance, and purchasing patterns revealed key opportunities for optimizing marketing strategies.
+We identified a **core audience** (single, aged 41-55, with higher education) demonstrating high engagement, particularly in physical stores. **RFM segmentation** highlighted the **'Potential' and 'Revenue Champion'** groups as crucial, concentrating over 50% of total spending and exhibiting high average tickets.

+In terms of campaigns, **Campaign 1** proved the most efficient, boasting an **ROI of 376% and the lowest CAC (R$ 145)**, serving as a model for future actions.
+Geographically, while the **United States leads in volume**, **Portugal shows the highest average ticket**, suggesting growth potential in high-value markets.
+Strategic recommendations focus on personalizing actions for specific RFM segments, replicating campaign successes, exploring high-ticket markets, and optimizing engagement from secondary audiences (like customers with children or young adults).

+---

+*(The rest of the file continues with sections per tab: Customer View, Purchase Behavior, etc.)*

 # 🧠 Insights – Customer Overview

 > **Most customers are single, have a college degree, and are between 41 and 55 years old — a profile with high campaign engagement and strong presence in physical stores.**